 What should I tell my doctor before I take the first dose of Reclast?Tell your doctor about all prescription, over-the-counter, and herbal medications you are taking before beginning treatment with Reclast.
 Be sure to tell your doctor if you are taking: Zometa, a diuretic ("water pill"), nonsteroidal anti-inflammatory drugs (NSAIDS), or antibiotics.
 Certain antibiotics called aminoglycosides may increase the effect of Reclast in lowering your blood calcium for a long period of time.

 Talk to your doctor about your complete medical history, especially if you have ever had a history of kidney disease or liver disease, have or have had low blood calcium, are not able to take daily calcium and vitamin D supplements, had surgery on your parathyroid or thyroid (glands in your neck), have trouble absorbing minerals in your stomach or intestines, had sections of your intestine removed, have asthma (wheezing) from taking aspirin, have a planned dental surgery such as tooth removal, are pregnant or plan to become pregnant, or are breastfeeding.
-Make sure to also tell your doctor any allergies to medications.

 What is the usual dosage?The information below is based on the dosage guidelines your doctor uses.
 Depending on your condition and medical history, your doctor may prescribe a different regimen.
 Do not change the dosage or stop taking your medication without your doctor's approval.